-2.2.2.
-Efficiency of Measurements
+2.2.2 Efficiency of Measurements

 The second problem is the efficiency of pathchar.
 Pathchar sends a fixed number of packets, but the amount of collected data must be changed according to the network condition to measure the link bandwidth within a reasonable level of accuracy.
-The author in [4] then propose an adaptive data collection method to improve the efficiency of pathchar.
+The authors in [5] then propose an adaptive data collection method to improve the efficiency of pathchar.
 They have shown that the required number of packets in pathchar can much be reduced if pathchar is equipped with an ability to send a different number of packets for each link estimation.
 In their proposal, the number of transmitted packets is decided by observing whether the even-odd range of bandwidth is converged or not.
 However, the range is not based on the reliability on the result and the method does not guarantee an accuracy in a statistical sense.
-We should apply the confidence interval which is based on the statistics.

-2.2.3.
-Exceptional Errors of RTTs
+2.2.3 Exceptional Errors of RTTs

 The third problem is that various kinds of errors are mixedly contained in minimum values of RTT.
 Nevertheless, pathchar assumes that the error of the minimum RTT is originated from the measurement noise only, and assumes the normal distribution for measurement errors.
-Basically, pathchar relies on the fact that the queueing delay at the intermediate routers can be removed by gathering a number of measurements since one or more packets must fortunately encounter no queueing delay by increasing the measurement.
+Basically, pathchar relies on the fact that the queueing delays at the intermediate routers can be removed by gathering a number of measurements since one or more packets must fortunately encounter no queueing delay by increasing the number of measurements.
 If the number of measurements is insufficient, the queueing delay may be involved.
 However, it may be able to be viewed as a Gaussian noise.